-Moreover, we say that $T$ is of chain $0$ if $T\in K(X)$, and $T$ is of chain $1$ if $T$ commutes with a non-zero compact operator.
-We say that $T$ is \textit{of minimal chain $N$} if $T$ is of chain $N$ and not of chain $k$ for $k=0,1,...,N-1$.} \end{definition} In particular, if $T\in L(X)$ is an operator on an infinite dimensional complex Banach space of chain $2$, then from Theorem \ref{Lomonosov} it has an invariant subspace.
-From Theorem \ref{Hadwin} we know that there are operators with invariant subspaces and not of chain $2$ and from Theorem \ref{VT} we know that there are operators without invariant subspaces of chain $3$.
+Furthermore, $T$ is said to be of chain $0$ if $T\in \mathcal{K}(X)$, and of chain $1$ if it commutes with a non-zero compact operator.
+Finally, we define $T$ to be \textit{of minimal chain $N$} if it is of chain $N$ but not of chain $N-1$. \end{definition} In particular, if an operator $T\in \mathcal{L}(X)$ on an infinite-dimensional complex Banach space of chain $2$, Theorem \ref{Lomonosov} guarantees that it admits an invariant subspace.
+Furthermore, Theorem \ref{Hadwin} shows that there exist operators with invariant subspaces that are not of chain $2$, while Theorem \ref{VT} demonstrates the existence of operators without invariant subspaces of minimal chain $3$.

 The goal of this note is to investigate which classes of operators are of chain $N$ for some $N\geq 0$.
 The first main question addressed in this work concerns the length of the chain of commuting operators for the non-Lomonosov operators from Theorem \ref{Hadwin}.
 In \cite{Hadwin}, it was shown that they are not of chain $2$, but it is not clear whether operators in this class can be connected to a non-zero compact operator via a longer chain.
 As it turns out, one extra non-scalar operator is sufficient.